visopsys/grid/packages/website/docs/features/fonts.md

 ### Loading local fonts

-Use the following config to load custom webfonts from a css families
+Use the following config to load webfonts from a css file

 ```jsx
 fontLoaderConfig = {